Patching Large Drywall Holes: Three Methods That Actually Work

 I stood there looking at that hole with no idea how to fix it.
 Small patches I could handle.
 This was different.
 There was nothing behind it to attach a patch to, just empty wall cavity with electrical wire running past.

 Called my uncle, as I do for most home repair questions.
 He walked me through the California patch method over the phone.
-Took me about two hours including dry time, and honestly, it looked pretty good.
+Took me about two hours including dry time, and it looked pretty good.
 You can still see it if you know where to look, but strangers wouldn't notice.

 Since then I've patched probably a dozen large holes in various houses, using different methods depending on the size and location.
 They're all doable.
 Just takes the right technique for the situation.